Contact

 Chapter 1: Shopify System

-The cloud-based shop system has been one of the world's leading e-commerce platforms since its founding in 2006.
-It's particularly popular with beginners and growing brands because it combines hosting, shop design, payment processing, marketing tools, and a massive app marketplace as an all-in-one solution.
+Since its founding in 2006, the cloud-based shop system has become one of the world’s leading e-commerce platforms.
+It is particularly popular with beginners and growing brands, as it combines hosting, shop design, payment processing, marketing tools, and a massive app marketplace in an “all-in-one” solution.

-A Shopify store can be set up in just a few hours, even without prior technical knowledge .
-At the same time, the system is highly scalable thanks to custom Shopify Plus apps and custom programming.
+A Shopify store can be set up in just a few hours—even without technical knowledge.
+At the same time, the system is highly scalable thanks to custom development and Shopify Plus Apps.

-The cloud shop system is therefore equally suitable for small start-ups, medium-sized retailers and international brands that value flexibility, security and future viability.
+As a result, the cloud-based shop system is suitable for small start-ups, mid-sized retailers, and international brands alike, especially those that value flexibility, security, and future readiness.

 • Over 100 professional themes